NordeaOSS/nordea-analytics/docs/source/bond_key_figures.rst

 adjusted spread(OAS, described below) is used for the estimation.
 This is embedded where relevant, and thus does not need to be specified when retrieving the key figure values.

-Note, all key figures available in the library are listed in the :class:`BondKeyFigureName <nordea_analytics.bond_key_figure_name.KeyFigureName>` class and can be retrieved with the function :meth:`get_bond_key_figures() <nordea_analytics.nordea_analytics_service.NordeaAnalyticsService.get_bond_key_figures>`.
+Note, all bond key figures available in the library are listed in the :class:`BondKeyFigureName <nordea_analytics.key_figure_names.KeyFigureName>` class and can be retrieved with the function :meth:`get_bond_key_figures() <nordea_analytics.nordea_analytics_service.NordeaAnalyticsService.get_bond_key_figures>`.

 Present Value (PV)